Vitality Infusions Forms

 I submit an accurate and completed form.

-Article 1: Agreement to Arbitrate: The patient and VITALITY INFUSIONS, the undersigned Medical Care Provider (“MCP”) - which includes any affiliated physicians, employees, any related medical group, professional association, or any other entity or individual which has provided medical services in conjunction with the MCP, agree to submit any dispute whatsoever to binding arbitration including without limitation any claim for malpractice, personal injury, battery, breach of express or implied contract, loss of consortium, wrongful death or any payment or any other disputes relating in any way to past, present or future medical care.
-Any dispute will go to binding arbitration.
+Article 1: Agreement to Arbitrate: The patient, ___________, and his/her heirs and assigns, and Vitality Infusions, LLC (“Provider”), and the undersigned Medical Care Provider (“MCP”), including but not limited to any affiliated physicians, employees, contractors, agents and related medical group, professional association, or any other entity or individual which has provided medical services in conjunction with the MCP, agree to submit all disputes whatsoever to binding arbitration including without limitation any claim for malpractice, personal injury, battery, breach of express or implied contract, loss of consortium, wrongful death, non-payment or any other disputes relating in any way to past, present or future medical care.
+All disputes will be submitted to binding arbitration with the American Arbitration Association.
+The arbitration process shall be governed the Federal Arbitration Act, state law notwithstanding.
+It is the express intention of the parties that binding arbitration shall be the exclusive and sole remedy.
+It is the specific intention of the parties to submit any question concerning this Agreement’s arbitrability to the arbitrators only and to no other person or entity.
+For all issues regarding the validity of this Agreement, or decided under this Agreement, the prevailing party shall be entitled to attorney’s fees and to costs as determined by the Arbitrator.

 The MCP and any affiliated medical service provider that chooses to join in this Agreement agree to be equally bound just as the Patient is bound to binding arbitration in the event of any dispute.
 Such disputes can be brought by the MCP against the Patient, including terms of payment, services rendered, physical or emotional abuse, and other disputes.
 The Patient understands that any and all medical care provided is sufficient consideration, and the Patient will be fully and legally bound by this Agreement.
 Both parties to this Agreement are giving up their constitutional right to have any dispute decided in a court of law before a jury.
 All parties understand that they are giving up their right to have any dispute decided by a judge or jury through the court system.
 Resorting to the legal system by action at law or in equity will only be permissible if necessary to enforce any decisions reached through arbitration.
 The parties agree that any dispute about any provisions of this Agreement will be decided through arbitration.